 Before making a booking to export any cargo that falls into this category it would be best to have written consent from the clearing agency in the country of discharge, stating the handling and clearing of the relevant cargo.
 The shipping liners take the shipment of special equipment much more seriously than other shipments and they will not allow the booking to take place without the above mentioned procedure in place.
 We can assist you with this process.

 On the technical side of things, the loading of cargoes onto special equipment is a much more complicated process than loading vehicles into a container, especially the paperwork.
-Seabrook Forwarding and Handling is a vehicle shipping agent who specialize in the loading multiple vehicles, special equipment and all shipping methods.
+Seabrook Cargo Services is a vehicle shipping agent who specialize in the loading multiple vehicles, special equipment and all shipping methods.

 The OOG (out of gauge) charges on special equipment is dependent on the amount that the cargo is abnormal, or more specifically, is too wide, too high or too long.
 If for instance you ship a t-type 15ft long 4ft wide pipe structure that is used in large sewers or a fairly sized boat, it would be almost a completely different consignment than vehicle shipping.
 As the storage levels on the top-end of the container would be reduced in this regard, The OOG ratings would ensure the cost to ship your normal truck-front rate be 4 – 5 times more.